 As suggested in this recipe, once the leeks have wilted, you can drain off the water, drizzle in a bit more oil, and sauté until just touched with golden spots.
 I don’t recommend browning leeks, as you would onions; that tends to make them tough.

-- 4 large sweet potatoes, microwaved or baked until tender
+- 4 large sweet potatoes, peeled and diced

 - 2 tablespoons vegan butter